Dear Dr. Civitelli,

-I’m a mom looking for a flexible schedule, maybe working at home.
-Are all work at home options scams or are there any legitimate work at home jobs?
+I’m a mom looking for a flexible schedule, maybe a work-at-home job.
+Are all work-at-home job sites scams or are there any legitimate remote jobs?
 If there are some legitimate possibilities, where do I find them?

-There are definitely legitimate work at home jobs, but you do have to be careful because so many advertised work at home “opportunities” are scams.
-In fact, the work at home job experts at RatRaceRebellion.com estimate that the scam:job ratio is about 60:1.
+There are definitely legitimate work-at-home jobs, but you do have to be careful because so many advertised remote jobs are scams.
+In fact, the work-at-home job experts at RatRaceRebellion.com estimate that the scam:job ratio is about 60:1.

-To help you avoid falling for a scam, you might want to get the book, “Work at Home Now: The No-nonsense Guide to Finding Your Perfect Home-based Job, Avoiding Scams, and Making a Great Living,” by Christine Durst and Michael Haaren.
-The authors warn you to steer clear of jobs where you are asked to pay an application fee or make an upfront investment, where the ad says that no experience is necessary but the implied earnings are unrealistically high, where the prospective employer asks for personal financial data, or the posting itself creates false scarcity by stressing that only a few openings exist.
+Home-based job experts and authors Christine Durst and Michael Haaren warn that job seekers should clear of jobs where you are asked to pay an application fee or make an upfront investment, where the ad says that no experience is necessary but the implied earnings are unrealistically high, where the prospective employer asks for personal financial data, or the posting itself creates false scarcity by stressing that only a few openings exist.